 \subsection{Outline}

-After reviewing definitions and basic properties of the Seiberg-Witten invariants in Section \ref{subsec:SWDefn}, we introduce the moduli space of $\SO(3)$ monopoles in Section \ref{subsec:SO(3)Monopoles} and review results from \cite{FL1,FL2a,FL2b,FL5} on the monopole cobordism formula.
+After reviewing definitions and basic properties of the Seiberg--Witten invariants in Section \ref{subsec:SWDefn}, we introduce the moduli space of $\SO(3)$ monopoles in Section \ref{subsec:SO(3)Monopoles} and review results from \cite{FL1,FL2a,FL2b,FL5} on the monopole cobordism formula.
 We consider a particular case of this formula in Section \ref{sec:CobordWithLa=0} to get, in Theorem \ref{thm:VanishingCobordism}, a form of the cobordism formula where the pairing with the link of the moduli space of anti-self-dual connections vanishes by a dimension-counting argument.
-This cobordism formula then states that a sum over $K\in B(X)$ of pairings with links of the Seiberg-Witten moduli space corresponding to $K$ vanishes, giving an equality of the form (see \eqref{eq:VanishingCobordismReducedForm})
+This cobordism formula then states that a sum over $K\in B(X)$ of pairings with links of the Seiberg--Witten moduli space corresponding to $K$ vanishes, giving an equality of the form (see \eqref{eq:VanishingCobordismReducedForm})

 where we abbreviate $c=c(X)$.
-In Section \ref{sec:LeadingOrderComp}, we show that the coefficient $a_{c-2v,0,\ell}$ appearing in \eqref{eq:MCFormula1} is non-zero by applying the methods used in \cite{KotschickMorgan} to the topological description of the link of the Seiberg-Witten moduli space given in \cite{FL5}.
+In Section \ref{sec:LeadingOrderComp}, we show that the coefficient $a_{c-2v,0,\ell}$ appearing in \eqref{eq:MCFormula1} is non-zero by applying the methods used in \cite{KotschickMorgan} to the topological description of the link of the Seiberg--Witten moduli space given in \cite{FL5}.
 We show that the coefficients $a_{c-2v+2k,0,\ell-k}$ in \eqref{eq:MCFormula1} vanish if $c-2v+2k\ge c-3$ in Section \ref{sec:CoeffOfVanishing}.
 In Section \ref{sec:MainProof}, we combine this information on the coefficients and give an inductive argument proving Theorem \ref{thm:SCST}.